kergoth/beets-importmodify/README.md

 [ruff badge]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json
 [ruff project]: https://github.com/charliermarsh/ruff

-The [ImportModifyInfo](https://github.com/kergoth/beets-importmodifyinfo) Plugin for [Beets][] applies modify-like operations on import to alter the metadata received by importers.
-This is largely intended to correct issues with imported metadata which would otherwise be lost on running `mbsync`, for example.
-This plugin is inspired by the [ImportReplace][] Plugin and my old [modifyonimport][] plugin.
+The [ImportModifyInfo](https://github.com/kergoth/beets-importmodifyinfo) Plugin for [Beets][] applies modifications to received metadata before import.
+This is largely intended to correct issues with imported metadata which would otherwise be lost on running `mbsync`.
+This plugin is inspired by the [ImportReplace][] Plugin and my old [modifyonimport][] plugin, but I found that those modifications would often be lost when running `mbsync` or equivalent.

 ## Installation